-private use-a person's vehicle is for private use if-

-- (a) the vehicle is used mainly for private purposes; and - (b) the person tells the road transport authority that there is no entitlement to claim an input tax credit in relation to the CTP policy for the vehicle.
+private use-a vehicle, or trader's plate, is for private use if there is no entitlement to claim an input tax credit in relation to the CTP policy for the vehicle or plate.

 restricted hire car-see the Road Transport (Public Passenger Services) Act 2001, section 68.